oscarludick/method-factory-pttrn-ts/README.md

 }
 ```

-It's time to create the Characters without knowledge of witch Character will be created.
+The CharacterCreator has no knowledge of which Character will be created.

 ```ts
 export abstract class CharacterCreator {